ywiyogo/FCND4-DroneEstimation/README.md

 ![drift][drift]

 In order to avoid this drift, we need to update the yaw from the magnetometer measurement value.
-The section 7.3.2 of the mention summary provides the mathematical formula to implement the manetometer.
+The section 7.3.2 of the mention summary provides the mathematical formula to implement the magnetometer.
 Based on the Eq.
 56, 57, 58, I implement those equations like below:

 ```
 hPrime(0,6) = 1.;  //eq.
 58